-At the start of the water year Copeton Dam was at 74 per cent, with high security allocations at 100 per cent and general security licence holders having access to 107 per cent of carryover entitlement.
+At the start of the water year, Copeton Dam was at 74% capacity, with high security allocations at 100% and general security licence holders having access to 107% of carryover entitlement.
 Approximately 208,640 ML of environmental water is available for use during the water year.
 This volume consists of NSW Environmental Water Holdings, Commonwealth environmental water and an Environmental Contingency Allowance provided under the Gwydir River Regulated Water Sharing Plan.

 The Gwydir Environmental Contingency Allowance Operational Advisory Committee (ECAOAC) has considered the previous three years of good watering outcomes and has recommended that deliveries this season will focus on restoring a natural flow pattern to Gwydir wetlands.

 Water delivery may be triggered when natural flow events occur, which will allow the wetland system to continue to build resilience, maintain ecological health and current level of recovery.

 A water delivery will also be made into Mallowa Creek wetlands and may occur into the Mehi River system in response to natural flow triggers.
 In the event of a dry year, water will be delivered to the core wetland areas of the Gwydir system.

 For further information contact Justen Simpson, Senior Team Leader, Environmental Water Governance, NSW Office of Environment and Heritage: phone (02) 6229 7140.

 Annual Environmental Watering Plan 2013-14

 The Gwydir Valley Annual Environmental Watering Plan 2013-14 (130579GwydirAEWP.pdf, 2.3MB) outlines the environmental water scenarios in detail.